FAQs for Prospective Members

 When are pickups?

-Around the third week of the month, usually a Thursday at 6-8 pm.
+Usually the third Thursday of the month, 5-7 pm.
 We give you at least two weeks’ notice or more on the dates.
 Right now Liz & Dan are delivering to a couple of central locations: Emeryville at Meat Club wrangler Bonnie’s house on San Pablo Ave.
-San Francisco residents can pick up from a house in Castro/Noe site, and Marin County residents can pick up in Tiburon or the farm.
+San Francisco residents can pick up from a house in Potrero Hill, and Marin County residents can pick up in Mill Valley or the farm.
 More info on pickup locations and details gets sent out in advance of the delivery.

 Can I order specific cuts I get?

 Yes, but the more flexible you are, the happier you’ll be.
 We operate on a first-ordered, first served basis, in which the order form is opened at a certain time.
 Stuff disappears quick.
 There are usually just four Boston butt roasts every month for the whole CSA, for example, but there are also four “picnic” shoulder roasts that don’t go as fast.
 One tenderloin, one flank steak, etc. We only slaughter a couple of animals a month for the CSA.
 If you are really attached to only getting certain cuts, then farmers markets and butcher shops are probably a better option for you.